bootstrap-vue/bootstrap-vue/src/components/pagination-nav/README.md

 not occur (until after a user clicks a page button), and the page specified by the `v-model` will be set as `active`.

+To disable auto active page detection, set the `no-page-detect` prop to `true`.

+**Note:** Auto page detection needs to loop through all possible page links until a match is detected.
+For larget `number-of-pages`, this check can take some time so you may want to manually control which page is the active via the `v-model` and the `no-page-detect` prop.

 ## Accessibility

 The `<b-pagination-nav>` component provides many features to support assistive technology users,